The Barron Knights: Career

 In 1967, the group released the single "Lazy Fat People", a satirical song written by Pete Townshend of the Who.
 In 1974 they toured South Africa with Petula Clark.
 By 1977 CBS Records had signed the group, bringing a resurgence in popularity, with "Live in Trouble" reaching number seven on the UK singles chart.
 It was their first hit for over nine years.
 "Angelo" was just one song parodied on "Live in Trouble", the others being "You Make Me Feel Like Dancing", and "Float On".
 Their 1978 release "A Taste of Aggro", which parodied "Rivers of Babylon", "Matchstalk Men and Matchstalk Cats and Dogs" and "The Smurf Song", became the group's biggest hit with sales of over one million, reaching number three on the UK chart.

 They achieved four other UK hit singles in the 1960s and 1970s, but only one of their singles charted on the US Billboard Hot 100.
 This was "The Topical Song", another comedic parody, written by the American poet Robert Spring White, and based upon Supertramp's "The Logical Song".
 White, who also took the 1980 American Song Festival award in the folk category for "Where Does The River Go", confined his humorous lyric compositions to the Barron Knights.

 The group also produced Christmas specials on Channel 4 Television in 1983 and 1984 (which continued to be repeated throughout the decade), a mix of sketches and songs with a comedy backbone for which the group brought in comedy writer Barry Faulkner (the Grumbleweeds, Tom O'Connor, Week Ending, Russ Abbot's Madhouse) to write sketches and links.
 In 1986, they sang a parody of the Jimmy Dean song "Big Bad John", called "Big Bad Bond".
 It was a tongue-in-cheek reference to the Australian entrepreneur Alan Bond and his involvement in Australia's victory in the 1983 America's Cup.
 The single was released by WEA, and had "The Loan Arranger" on the B-side; both were taken from their album California Girls.

 As of 2013, the group continued to perform for a worldwide audience, with a line-up featuring only Pete Langford from the original band members.
 Founding member Barron Antony retired on 5 October 1985, and fellow founding member Butch Baker retired in January 2007, being replaced by Len Crawley.
 The Barron Knights' original lead singer, Duke D'Mond, died on 9 April 2009.
+Dave Ballinger died in Ocoee, Florida on 27 March 2026, aged 87.